maxdonheiser/stoplight-scraper/README.md

 # stoplight-scraper

-Scrape free-space data at Frauenhäuser throughout Germany.
+Freie-plätze in Frauenhäuser in Deutschland.